 |Inside the District Line trainshed.

-Platform 9 is empty whilst there is an S stock train at platform 8.
+whilst there is an S stock train at platform 8.

-can just about be seen at platform 5.
+train can be seen at platform 6.

 |If paying fares using electronic smart card devices (Oyster / contactless / smartphone / keyfob, etc.,) it is very likely that you will need to use a card reader when interchanging between the trams and trains.